 Intra-oral Camera with computer enhancement — you can have great confidence in the treatment recommendations you receive from Dr. Guerra.
 He will review your problem areas and graphically display them on a computer monitor.
 Then the two of you can mutually discuss and develop your treatment plan.

 Microscope enhanced dentistry — Seeing what you are doing is the key to great dental work.
-And Dr Guerra is proud to be one of a very few dentists in the country who offer microscope enhanced dentistry to our patients.
-Dr Guerra received his microscopy certification at the Newport Coast Oral Facial Institute.
+And Dr. Guerra is proud to be one of a very few dentists in the country who offer microscope enhanced dentistry to our patients.
+Dr. Guerra received his microscopy certification at the Newport Coast Oral Facial Institute.
 Magnification has improved dentists' diagnostic and treatment skills for many years.
-Dentists started to use magnification in their work years ago often mounted to the their glasses.
+Dentists started to use magnification in their work years ago often mounted to their glasses.
 Over time, higher levels of magnification became available.
 For various technical reasons, there is a limit to how much magnification can be provided by loupes mounted on glasses or a separate frame.

 Eventually, fiber optics were added to the loupes.
 The bright, concentrated light is focused on the work field.
 This facilitates the detailed examination of the area of interest.

 A huge jump forward came with the advent of the surgical microscope.
 Microscopes have been used for many years in the medical field but recently have become available to the dental community.
 Microscopes have been slow to gain acceptance in dental work but we believe they have a huge impact for our patients.
 The improvement in correct diagnosis, coupled with the ability to provide enhanced patient care, has resulted in the patient being the clear winner of micro-dentistry.